 Non-parametric tests

-What if continuous data are not normally distributed and you are unsure whether the methods you would like to use are robust enough for the non-normality?
+What if continuous data are not Normally distributed and you are unsure whether the methods you would like to use are robust enough for the non-normality?
 There are non-parametric methods available for these cases.
 Non-parametric means that we do not assume any specific form or shape about the underlying population distribution.
-It other words, the method is statistically valid whether the data follow Normal or Uniform or Binomial distribution, for example.
-Under Normality, non-parametric methods typically lose some statistical power (topic of next lecture) compared to methods that assume Normality, but the obvious advantage of non-parametric tests is that they are robust to deviations from the exact distributional assumptions.
+It other words, the method is statistically valid no matter whether the data follow Normal or Uniform or any other distribution.
+Under Normality, non-parametric methods typically lose some statistical power (topic of next lecture) compared to the methods that assume Normality, but the obvious advantage of the non-parametric tests is that they are robust to deviations from the distributional assumptions.

-Consider the question whether the values (of some biomarker) in population X (patients) tend to be smaller or larger than in another population Y (healthy).
+Consider the question whether the values of some biomarker in population X (patients) tend to be smaller or larger than in another population Y (healthy).
 Collect \(n\) samples from X and \(m\) samples from Y and order the \(n+m\) values in ascending order.
-If distributions of X and Y are similar then the sum of ranks of values from X should come from the distribution of sum of ranks of \(n\) randomly chosen values from among all possible ranks \(1,...,n+m\).
-If the sum of ranks of X is clearly lower than under the null distribution, then values from X tend to be smaller than those from Y. If sum of ranks from X is clearly larger than under the null, then X tends to be larger than Y. This can be tested by Wilcoxon rank sum test (also known as Mann-Whitney U-test). http://www.bmj.com/about-bmj/resources-readers/publications/statistics-square-one/10-rank-score-tests
+If the distributions of populations X and Y are similar, then the sum of ranks of values from X should come from the distribution of sum of ranks of \(n\) randomly chosen values from among all possible ranks \(1,...,n+m\).
+If the sum of ranks of X is clearly lower than under the null distribution, then the values from X tend to be smaller than those from Y. If the sum of ranks from X is clearly larger than under the null, then the values from X tends to be larger than those from Y. This can be tested by Wilcoxon rank sum test, also known as Mann-Whitney U-test.

 n = 10 #samples from X